htaiwan/gitbook/books/Swift_Apprentice/Chapter 18 Access Control and Code Organization.md

 - public and open allow code to be accessed from another module.
 The open modifier additionally allows entities to be overridden by other modules.
 - When access modifiers are applied to extensions, all members of the extension receive that access level.
 - Extensions that mark protocol conformance cannot have access modifiers.
-- he keyword available can be used to evolve a library by deprecating APIs.
+- The keyword available can be used to evolve a library by deprecating APIs.